Axway-API-Management-Plus/apigateway-openlogging-elk/UPDATE.md

 #### Upgrade steps overview

-- Load and unpack the current or desired release
+- load and unpack the current or desired release
    - it is recommended to unpack it next to the existing release
-- Copy your existing `.env` file from the current installation
+- copy your existing `.env` file from the current installation
   - recommended is to use a sym-link to a central `.env` file, which should also be versioned if necessary
   - it is pointed out in this document, if parameters have changed or new ones have been added.
+- please make sure that you carry over your own certificates into the new release
 - depending on which components have changed
   - these containers must be stopped and then restarted based on the new release with `docker-compose up -d`
   - e.g. if no change is noted in logstash, then this component can continue to run